-Shakespeare wrote parts with particular actors in mind.
-The lead roles in his tragedies were written for Richard Burbage, who was the best actor in Shakespeare’s company and the most famous actor of his day.
-A poem written in tribute when Burbage died in 1619 suggests that in Shakespeare’s lifetime, when people thought of Hamlet, Lear or Othello, they thought not of the playwright but of Burbage, who created those characters onstage.
-As well as a powerful stage presence, Burbage had an impressive memory.
-Thirteen of the characters Shakespeare wrote specifically for him have more than 800 lines dialogue.
-Burbage was also renowned as a stage-fighter, which is one reason most of his characters, including Romeo, Hamlet, Richard III and Macbeth, fight duels.
-Some historians claim that Burbage was short and portly, which explains why Gertrude says that her son, Hamlet, first played by Burbage, is “fat and scant of breath.”
+Once Shakespeare joined the Lord Chamberlain’s Men, he wrote exclusively for that company.
+Doing so afforded him an opportunity to write for particular actors whose abilities as performers he knew personally.
+Shakespeare wrote the lead roles in his tragedies for Richard Burbage, who was the best actor in the Lord Chamberlain’s Men and the most famous actor of his day.
+A poem written in tribute when Burbage died in 1619 suggests that in Shakespeare’s lifetime, when people thought of Hamlet, Lear, or Othello, they thought not of the playwright but of Burbage, who created those characters onstage.
+Aside from having a powerful stage presence, Burbage boasted an impressive memory.
+Thirteen of the characters Shakespeare wrote specifically for him have more than 800 lines of dialogue.
+Burbage was also renowned as a stage-fighter, which is one reason most of the characters he played—including Romeo, Hamlet, Richard III, and Macbeth—fight duels.

-The popular comedian Will Kemp played Dogberry in Much Ado About Nothing and Peter in Romeo and Juliet .
-He almost certainly played other slapstick roles, like Bottom in A Midsummer Night’s Dream and Costard in Love’s Labor’s Lost .
-Kemp was briefly a shareholder in Shakespeare’s company, and he had a successful comic career in his own right.
-He was famous for writing and performing jigs, which were semi-improvised comic plays with satirical plots and slapstick dancing.
-Given Kemp’s talent for improvisation, it wouldn’t be surprising if he sometimes went off-script.
-In Hamlet , the title character gives a troupe of actors some instructions about how to perform a play he has written.
-He warns: “let those that play your clowns speak no more than is set down for them.”
+when the title character instructs a troupe of players how to perform a play he has written.
+He cautions: “let those that play your clowns speak no more than is set down for them” (III.ii).
 In 1599, probably the same year that Shakespeare wrote that warning, Kemp left Shakespeare’s company.
-He was replaced by Robert Armin, an intelligent comedian who wrote plays himself.
-Armin was also a talented singer.
-For Armin, Shakespeare wrote wittier, wordier comic parts with plenty of songs, like Feste in Twelfth Night .
+He was replaced by Robert Armin, an intelligent comedian and singer who was also a playwright.
+For Armin, Shakespeare wrote wittier, wordier comic parts with plenty of songs, like Feste in